Learn why social responsibility is good for business and some low-cost ways to make it a priority from the very

 You may not be in a position to present an oversized check for $100,000 to your local hospital (yet), but that doesn’t mean you can’t make an impact—and reap the rewards of your generosity.

 We’ll show you why social responsibility is good for business and some low-cost ways to make it a priority from the very beginning.

 Why Giving Back Is Good for Business

 Philanthropy is often its own reward, but your business can also benefit from being generous.

 1. Build Recognition and a Great Reputation in Your Community

 2. Make Your Community a Better Place for Employees and Customers

 Have you ever noticed that car dealerships are exceedingly generous about giving back to their communities?
 It’s true.
 I recently researched the phenomenon for an article and found that most dealerships set aside an annual budget to support fundraising initiatives in their communities.
 When I interviewed a handful of them, they each acknowledged the marketing advantages of their financial support.
 But they also uncovered another, more altruistic motivation: They want to improve their communities.

 3. Attract Great Talent—and Great Customers

 The higher your profile in the community—particularly for great reasons like your social responsibility practices—the more likely you are to attract great talent.
 People are naturally attracted to reputable companies when they’re looking for work.
 If part of your brand is built on giving back, you may enjoy the same quality of applicants as your bigger competitors because of the cachet of working for a progressive company like yours.

 Similarly, customers are increasingly choosy about who they buy their goods and services from.
 Many would rather pay a little more to patronize a small business with a great reputation for being generous and community-oriented than be served by a faceless corporation with headquarters out of town.

 4. Make Good Networking Connections

 Whether you’re volunteering time or money, you’ll know you’re in good company with other donors.
-Successful people with power and influence are often involved with charitable work.
+Successful people with power and influence are often involved in charitable work.
 What a great opportunity to make connections with people who could potentially help you further your business.